 Account Low is the single most actionable number your forecast produces because it answers the fundamental questions that matter most.
 If your Account Low is negative, you'll overdraft at some point during the forecast period, and the number tells you exactly how much you need to deposit to stay above zero throughout.

 If your Account Low is positive, it reveals your absolute margin—money that's unspoken for by your scheduled obligations.
 This is where your Floor becomes valuable for optimization decisions.
 While your Account Low shows the lowest point you'll reach during your forecast period, many people don't want to operate right at that edge.
 The relationship between these two numbers determines what you can safely deploy: Available Cash = Account Low - Floor.
 If your Account Low is $1,000 and your Floor is $500, you have $500 you could deploy to savings, investments, or debt paydown while still maintaining $500 in your account throughout the forecast period.
-This is the margin you can work with while staying above your comfort threshold.
+This is the margin you can work with while staying above your comfort threshold — and it's the answer to one of the most common checking account questions: how much is actually safe to spend.

 The simulation also handles an important technical detail called the posting order problem.
 Banks process transactions in batches and have discretion over sequencing, which means if your rent and paycheck both post on the same day, the rent might process first and temporarily push you negative even though you have enough money to cover everything.
 Conservative forecasts address this by assuming debits always post before credits on the same day, which protects you from unexpected overdraft fees and makes your Account Low a more reliable number for decision-making.